Sales Taxes ->GST/HST -> Who must register to collect GST or HST?

 Many businesses are eligible to recover their input tax credits by using the Quick Method, which does not require separate record-keeping for GST/HST paid.
 See the Canada Revenue Agency (CRA) information on the Quick Method.

 When both GST and provincial sales tax are applicable to a sale, the amounts of each must be shown separately on the cash register tape or invoice.
 For information on whether provincial sales taxes of another province must be charged by a vendor, see the article on the PST page re charging another province's PST.
 If HST is charged, the federal and provincial amounts are not shown separately.

-The GST/HST account number (business number, registration number) must be included on receipts, invoices, contracts, or other business documents used when taxable goods or services of $30 or more are supplied by a GST/HST registrant.
-For sales of $150 or more, the buyer's name, trading name, or authorized agent or representative must be on the invoice, as well as a brief description of the goods or services, and the terms of payment.
+The GST/HST account number (business number, registration number) must be included on receipts, invoices, contracts, or other business documents used when taxable goods or services of $30 ($100 as of April 20, 2021) or more are supplied by a GST/HST registrant.
+For sales of $150 ($500 as of April 20, 2021) or more, the buyer's name, trading name, or authorized agent or representative must be on the invoice, as well as a brief description of the goods or services, and the terms of payment.

 For more detailed invoicing requirements for GST/HST registrants, see the CRA topic Collecting the GST/HST in CRA guide RC4022 General Information for GST/HST Registrants.

 Your annual taxable supplies determine how often you must file your GST/HST returns.

 The following table shows the assigned reporting periods and optional reporting periods.